-Founder's Gambling 'Struggles' Spur Crippling Loss at Crypto Casino Backed by Galaxy
+Crypto Casino Founder Apologizes For Gambling Away Investor Funds

 The Zero Edge incident is the latest shenanigan to hit the blockchain industry's growing venture capital scene, which has been marred by controversy since its inception.
 Just a week ago, CoinDesk reported that Niraj Pant, a former general partner at top-tier crypto venture firm Polychain, had broken the fund's policies by making a secret financial arrangement with a company that he helped the fund invest in.

-The allegations amount to a dramatic fall from grace for Kim, who graduated from the University of Washington at age 18 and the prestigious Columbia Law School at only 21, in 2007.
+The Zero Hedge incident amounts to a dramatic fall from grace for Kim, who graduated from the University of Washington at age 18 and the prestigious Columbia Law School at only 21, in 2007.

 Before joining Galaxy in 2018, Kim built an impressive resume in the traditional financial sector: From 2015-2018, he was a chief operating officer for Goldman Sachs' global foreign exchange and emerging markets trading division, where he helped to lead a buildout of the Wall Street firm's digital-assets franchise in 2018.
 Before that, he was the co-COO of global foreign exchange and emerging markets trading at JP Morgan.